nya1/rest-api-boilerplate/README.md

 **note** remember to set the env variable `$NODE_CONFIG` with your json config, e.g. `{"app":{"port":3000}}` this will be loaded instead of config directory (where you don't want to store sensitive data)

+Code is independent from serverless/cloud providers and can be run via docker or standalone.

 ---

 Using the following prod modules